lots of batteries.

 Batteries power our lives in many ways.
 Rechargeable batteries keep our phones, laptops, and cars running, while single-use batteries are required for remote controls, toys, and various other devices.
 When any type of battery eventually runs out of juice for good it creates a common type of hazardous waste.

-The UK battery market is valued at close to £3 billion and is expected to grow with an increased reliance on technology and electric vehicles.
+The UK battery market is valued at close to £3 billion and is expected to grow with an increased reliance on technology and electric vehicles (Statista).
 What happens to all those dead batteries from cars, mobile phones, and TV remotes is important, as they create huge volumes of hazardous waste that must be managed safely.

 Get a greater understanding of the power of battery waste and why reducing and managing it responsibly is vital with these battery waste facts and statistics.